 When we started the lesson on March 20th with me asking the students what date it was and what was so special about it, I received different answers.
 Most said that it was the start of spring, but one woman originally from Afghanistan told us it was her beginning of a new year called Nowruz.

 So at the exact time as spring officially starts, people growing up with the Persian culture celebrate their new year.
 This year, it was exactly on March 20th at 5:15:23 pm MEZ.
 That means, the beginning of the Persian new year changes every year as does the beginning of spring.

 Maryam, a friend of mine from Iran I taught German quite a while ago, kindly let me in on the traditions around Nowruz.
 I was warmheartedly welcomed in their home and served lovely black tea with a hint of fresh mint and traditional specialities in what looks beautifully Iranian.

 Today, I just want to bring some early spring magic to your screen.
 I know that not everybody can be out and about right now, so I thought I’d post some colours and joy of this unique season that is just about to start for real here in Switzerland.
 Expect more photographs than words today.

-Two weeks ago I went to see a musical.
-Dirty Dancing that was.
-Unfortunately, my husband who presented me with the tickets was suffering from a flu and could not come with me.
+I went to see Dirty Dancing.
+Unfortunately, my husband was suffering from a flu and could not come with me.
 Finding somebody to accompany me on such a short notice was impossible.
 So, I went on my own.
 Best seats, sixth row, close to the center.

-Anyhow, todays story is not about Dirty Dancing – the show was good, but I prefer the movie with Patrick Swayze for obvious reasons :0) .
-But rather about Fredy.
-He was the man with the yellow safety jacket sitting in the same row as me.
+Anyhow, today’s story is not about Dirty Dancing really – the show was good, but I prefer the movie with Patrick Swayze for obvious reasons :0) .
+Today’s story is about Fredy.
+The man with the yellow safety jacket sitting in the same row as I.